Mental health assessment for young children

 The DC:0-5™ is recognized as the clinically appropriate manual for diagnosing infants and young children but, in our current behavioral health system, other diagnostic manuals may still be necessary.
 For Apple Health providers, federal Medicaid guidance requires that all claims be submitted with an ICD (International Classification of Disease) code.
 Many mental health systems may also require a DSM (Diagnostic and Statistical Manual) diagnosis in the documentation of services.

-HCA has published an Apple Health DC:0-5™ crosswalk.
+In partnership with a work group of members of the infant-early childhood mental health (IECMH) community.
+HCA published an Apple Health DC:0-5™ crosswalk in October 2022.
 To access the crosswalk and resources that support its use, please visit the Mental Health Assessment for Young Children provider webpage.

 Because providers may not receive training in providing culturally and developmentally appropriate assessment and diagnosis for infants and young children (including training on the DC: 0-5™ manual) as part of their education, additional professional development is needed to support implementation.
 In 2021, the legislature allocated funds to provide free DC: 0-5™ training and professional development supports for Apple Health mental health and allied professionals.